 In order to accommodate all ranges of ability and SEN children, certain strategies are used in PE lessons.
-Children with an Education, Health and Care Plan are supported by an ESA during PE lessons where appropriate.
-Here are some of the strategies we use during PE lessons:
+Statemented children are supported by their ESA during PE lessons where appropriate.

-- change equipment, e.g. larger ball - role change, e.g. allow ball to bounce - reduce task demand, e.g. make target larger - re-arrange grouping of children - manipulate number of participants, e.g. 5 v 4 - teacher joins in to help, e.g. work alongside - simplify task or game to ensure success for all children - planning appropriate time to allow for satisfactory completion of task
+- kinder equipment, e.g. larger ball - role change, e.g. allow ball to bounce - reduce task demand, e.g. make target larger - re-arrange grouping of children - manipulate number of participants, e.g. 5 v 4 - teacher joins in to help, e.g. work alongside - simplify task or game to ensure success for all children - planning appropriate time to allow for satisfactory completion of task

-Pupils with a disability will not be disadvantaged if opportunities for learning are varied during lessons.
-Children with severe physical disability may require additional support but are capable of remarkable achievements in PE.
+Pupils with a disability, whether intellectual, emotional or physical, will not be disadvantaged if opportunities for learning are varied during lessons.
+Children with severe physical disability may require support from time to time but are capable of remarkable achievements in PE.

-Outstanding achievement
+12. Outstanding achievement